djalbat/necessary/README.md

 Finally, log files are rolled over every night.
 So `./log/example.log` would become `./log/example.28-01-2018.log` and a new `./log/example.log` file would be started at midnight.

-* The `rc()` parses a JSON runtime configuration file of a certain format and provides the information therein.
-By default there is no need to call it explictly, it will parse the aforementioned file automatically and provide the information by assigning it to itself:
+* The `rc()` function parses a JSON runtime configuration file of a certain format and provides the information therein.
+There is no need to call it explictly, it will parse the aforementioned file automatically and provide the information by assigning it to itself:

 ```js
 const { logLevel, publicDirectorPath } = rc;